jerosanchezz/HabitManager/README.md

 # Habits - TimeManger

-Habits - TimeManger: the simplest and most effective way to help you develop habits

-It can do:

 - Intuitive add habits
 - Remind you why you should form this habit
 - Assign custom execution time every day